By Michael Holland –

 - Grab a peer leader and commit to asking each other the questions every day for the next two weeks.

-- Are there different words you might use than stumble?
+- Are there different words you might use instead of stumble?